parthasec/parthasec/README.md

 ## Current Status -

-🔍 Exploring the depths of malware development and cybersecurity with insatiable curiosity.
+👉 Continuosly learning bug hunting and malware development.

-🛠️ Crafting tools and insights to decode, analyze, and defend against digital threats.
+👉 Building and Contributing to open source projects.

-🚀 Excited to collaborate on innovative solutions and research in cybersecurity.
+👉 Excited to collaborate on innovative solutions and research in cybersecurity.

-💭 Ask me about #Stealth and Persistence and #Command and Control (C&C)
+👉 Started learning Web3 and mobile pentesting